etran29/etran29/README.md

 ## 🎀 About Elisa
-I am a Software Engineering Student at MMU!
+I am a 2nd Year Software Engineering Student at MMU!

 <!--